How Long Does It Take To Get a Divorce in Texas?

 • Neither spouse is seeking spousal maintenance, or the parties agree on the amount of spousal maintenance.

 Essentially, an uncontested divorce is one in which the parties are not asking the judge to resolve any issues that normally must be decided in a divorce.
-Not surprisingly, these are the easiest, quickest and least expensive divorces.
+Not surprisingly, these are the easiest, quickest, and least expensive divorces.
 However, if there are any issues that you and your spouse disagree on, the process will take longer.

 What Makes Getting a Texas Divorce Take Longer?

 Uncontested divorces work well for couples who can agree on everything.
-However, divorce often involves two spouses who cannot agree; uncontested divorces are not always possible.
+However, because divorce often involves two spouses who cannot agree, uncontested divorces are not always possible.
 When disagreements arise, it will take longer to finalize a divorce because you will need to come to a mutually agreeable compromise with your spouse or ask the court to sort out these issues.

 Just because you and your spouse cannot initially agree on certain issues does not automatically mean you are destined for a lengthy divorce.
 Mediation is one option many couples use to sort out their differences.
 Mediation is a process in which both spouses and their attorneys meet with a neutral third party to work out the details of their divorce.
 The mediators used in family law cases are typically experienced family law attorneys who help the parties develop a solution that both sides can agree to.